black-backdoor/WebOS/README.md

 It was a quite a challenge to make a web-based operating system, and I learned a lot from it.
 I will be using the knowledge I gained from this project in my future projects.

-If I continue this project in the future, I think I will start from scratch and maybe even use a framework like React.
+If I continue this project in the future, I think I will start from scratch and maybe even use a framework like React or at least a icon library like Font Awesome.
+This would make the development process much easier and faster.
+Tailwind CSS would also be a good choice for styling.

 If you want to try it out, you can still use the demo.
 It is still available. 😊 &nbsp;